chbndrhnns/pycharm-plugin-connexion/inbox.md

 ## In Progress Tasks

-- [-] fix: Should not offer custom type on keywords
 - [x] fix: Wrap inconsistencies
   - [ ] _testNestedConstructor_InsideDict_WrapsInnerArgument
   - [x] Wrap case which failed initially